 Origin of John Hancock

 Word Origin for John Hancock

-Idioms and Phrases with john hancock
+Other Idioms and Phrases with John Hancock

 Also, John Henry.
 One's signature, as in Just put your John Hancock on the dotted line.
 This expression alludes to John Hancock's prominent signature on the Declaration of Independence.
 The variant simply substitutes a common name for “Hancock.”
 [Mid-1800s]